 My return to the office saw the electrical specialist leafing through brochures of batteries, seemingly oblivious to the fact that he had promised to return to Hejira 3 hours before.
 The news was depressing, the nearest battery to my specification was listed at costing over 1000 Euros each and dimensionally longer necessitating modifications to the battery bay to accommodate them.
-When I grimaced at the price he confidently suggested that the elusive Alessandro could ring and better the price.
+When I grimaced at the price he confidently suggested that the elusive Alessandro could ring and get a better price.
 Well, he did eventually, he gave me a 10% discount and added 20% VAT !

 Unable to really do anything else and to assuage my frustration, I ventured ashore that evening intent on finding a decent beer.
-What an amazing discovery to find a micro-brewery pub/bar at the very end of the dock.
+What an amazing discovery to find a micro-brewery/pub/bar just at the end of the dock.
 They served a pint of very acceptable IPA and a curious pasty thing in the shape of a skull….
 There was a choice of fillings and I chose the one claiming to be ‘goulash’.
 It wasn’t bad, but it wasn’t good either and eating a skull was not particularly inviting; I think they need to re-appraise their product and marketing.

 Wednesday morning and after another good night’s sleep I was champing at the bit to get things sorted.
 When I had no news by lunch time, I made a visit to the office and I was assured that the batteries were on their way, would arrive in the afternoon and they then successfully plundered my card for the full amount.

 Thinking that a visit to the supermarket would be prudent, I tried to find the one I remembered in the Marina.
 Such is the level of deterioration in the Marina that the supermarket and even the MacDonald’s have shut.
 Asking at the first bar outside the marina confines, the helpful proprietor was just leaving and offered to drive me to the supermarket over a mile away.
 He cautioned me to stay on the main road on my walk back and not cut through Ostia, a maze of seedy apartment blocks where he said it was unsafe due to gangs, the mafia and gypsies, robberies and murder were apparently regular occurrences.
 He blamed the Marina problems on the mafia but suggested it was improving.
-I was charged 65.50 Euros a night and there were no a seats on the toilets – I think that was a form of robbery !
+I was charged 65.50 Euros a night for the berth and there were no seats on the toilets – I think that is a form of robbery !

 I am very aware that the battery saga has been going on a bit and anyone who has stuck with it is probably glazing over by now, so, suffice it to say that the batteries arrived, the wrong capacity, the wrong terminals and doubtful spec.
 They apologised for the mistake and offered to replace them but it would take some time.
-With some adjustments and compromises I have made do with what they supplied but I think I have been royally shafted, maybe the mafia still have a hold over the marina after all – they are known for extortion.
+With some adjustments and compromises I have made do with what they supplied but I think I have been royally shafted!
+Maybe the mafia still have a hold over the marina after all – they are known for extortion.

 It is 275 miles from here to the Straits of Messina between the toe of Italy and Sicily and I am anxious to tackle it in the light.
 Not only is there heavy shipping, ferries and fishing boats, there are currents and strong winds between the mountains so I will need my wits about me.
 At an average pace, it will take 55 hours to get there so I am planning to leave at 06.00 tomorrow, Thursday.